The top three concerns for IoT leaders are 1) execution, 2) cybersecurity, and 3) initial purchase cost

 The IoT World survey was conducted internally and, if all is well, more data on the profiles of the respondents should be available.
 Yet, when making sense out of all the findings mentioned, keep in mind the diversity of the panel that emphasizes the global character of the IoT World event.

-In case you’re not familiar with IoT World a quick overview: IoT World or Internet of Things World is a well-known IoT event series by KNect365 (a business of Informa that also owns Ovum) with now a European, Asian, African and US edition.
+In case you’re not familiar with IoT World a quick overview: IoT World or Internet of Things World is a well-known IoT event series by KNect365 (a business of Informa that also owns Ovum, now OMDIA) with a European, Asian, African and US edition.

 The latter is the major one and a leading global IoT business event (claiming 12,500+ attendees).
 With its other IoT-related events such as Smart Home Summit, Industrial IoT World and Smart Cities Summit, to name a few, KNect365 reaches over 25,000 visitors (there are several other events by IoT World Europe and so on).
 In Europe the annual IoT Solutions World Congress in Barcelona (global positioning) is more perceived as a leader (claiming 16,250 visitors) and for Industry 4.0 there is of course the giant Hannover Messe fair (over 215,000 visitors in 2019 with obviously more topics).